sxia35/Homework3---Stat433/HW3-README.md

 among different airlines.
 AA and UA both seem to increase linearly throughout the day, meaning that bigger airlines usually have more passengers and planes so delay will be higher.
-Thus, it would be best for flyers to choose a smaller airline to fly with such as AS, US, or DL.**
+Thus, it would be best for fliers to choose a smaller airline to fly with such as AS, US, or DL.**

 ``` r